-At 82, Ibrahim’s fascinating life has been full – from his upbringing in Cape Town’s District Six to his political activism, spiritual enlightenment, and friendship with Nelson Mandela, association with other famous jazz artists including Duke Ellington, Hugh Masekela, Miriam Makeba, and John Coltrane, extensive worldwide tours, and his record and production companies.
+At 82, Ibrahim’s fascinating life has been full – from his upbringing in Cape Town’s District Six to his political activism, spiritual enlightenment, and friendship with Nelson Mandela.
+His career includes extensive worldwide tours, record and production companies, and collaboration with other famous jazz artists like Duke Ellington, Hugh Masekela, Miriam Makeba, and John Coltrane.

-“Ibrahim’s solo program Senzo is described as a monumental defining work.
-It transcends category, combining the intimate and universal in a unique way hinted at in its title.
-Senzo means ‘Ancestor’ in Chinese and Japanese.
+“Ibrahim’s solo program Senzo is described as his monumental defining work.
+It transcends category and combines the intimate and universal in a unique way hinted at in its title.
+Senzo means ‘Ancestor’ in Japanese.
 The word echoes the name of Ibrahim’s Sotho father, in whose language it translates as ‘Creator’.”

 Baptized Adolph Johannes Brand, Ibrahim was born in 1934 in Cape Town.
 He grew up listening to traditional Khoisan songs, Christian hymns, and gospel tunes.
 His grandmother was the pianist for a local Methodist Episcopalian church.
 His mother was the choirmaster.

 Ibrahim, who also sings, plays flute, saxophone, and cello, is legendary for solo performances that glide his compositions into long, unbroken sets.

 Ibrahim’s mother was from a “coloured” (mixed-race) family.
 In adulthood he discovered that his Sotho father was murdered.
 Ibrahim says, “There was heavy, simmering racism – anti-African feeling – in our communities.
 My grandparents gave me their name so I’d be classified as coloured.
 I thought they were my parents and grew up believing that my mother was my sister.
 That code of silence was created by the system.
 I had a lot of bitterness at an early age.”